 Today, the A4 makes an excellent choice to compete in both the FIA Historic Formula 1 Championship and Masters F1 in the USA, with a relatively affordable buy-in level balanced with good performance capabilities, as has been demonstrated by other Arrows in recent years.

-This A4 benefits from having had limited use since period, and even since the restoration work done at CGA Racing in 2012, with it appearing to be in very good condition and waiting to be run once again!
+This A4 benefits from having had limited use since period, with it waiting to be run once again!